EvercityEcosystem/smart-sustainable-bond/README.md

 # 1. Evercity Substrate Node

-This repositary contains source code of blockchain node of Evercity project, implementing business logic of Evercity green bonds.
-Project is based on Parity Substrate and allows to use logic of Evercity green bonds in any Substate-based blockchains.
+This repositary contains source code of blockchain node, which is a main part of Evercity's Smart Sustainable Bond project.

 # 2. Introduction